 Meet the Filmmaker Q&A Reception

-. and are proud to present “Ahead of Time,” with Producer Zeva Oelbaum as part of the South Arts Southern Circuit Tour of Independent Filmmakers at the Smithgall Arts Center on Thursday, November 10, 2011.
+. and are proud to present “Barbershop Punk,” with Director/Producer/Writer Georgia Sugimura Archer as part of the South Arts Southern Circuit Tour of Independent Filmmakers at the Gainesville State College: Martha T. Nesbitt Academic Building, Room 3110 (on Mathis Drive) on Thursday, February 9, 2012.
 Ticket price includes the movie and the Meet the Filmmaker Q&A session

 following the film screening.

-Following a screening of her feature film, “Ahead of Time,” Producer Zeva Oelbaum and the audience will engage in a discussion about the film and her work as a filmmaker.
+Following a screening of her feature film, “Barbershop Punk,” Georgia Sugimura Archer (Director, Producer, Writer) and the audience will engage in a discussion about the film and her work as a filmmaker.

 The 2011-2012 Southern Circuit is a program of South Arts.
 Southern Circuit screenings are funded in part by a grant from South Arts in partnership with the National Endowment for the Arts and local partner organizations.
 Special support for Southern Circuit was provided by the Academy of Motion Picture Arts and Sciences.